 Hempstead, Texas Criminal Mischief Lawyer

-Defense Attorney representation in Waller County, Texas for over 20 years
+Defense Attorney representation in Waller County, Texas for 25 years

 In Waller County, criminal mischief offenses are generally defined as intentionally damaging another person’s property.
 Types of damage are commonly referred to as destruction, alteration and defacement.
 Minor actions associated with criminal mischief often include vandalism or graffiti, and more serious actions include the destruction of the property.

 Criminal Mischief Hempstead

 According to Tex.
 Penal Code § 28.03, the following conduct can result in being charged with criminal mischief in Waller County: